• Skip to main content

 Ladybugs

-A Ladybug’s Life, by John Himmelman
+John Himmelman

 I love this beginner’s guide to the ladybug life cycle.
-The book is perfect nonfiction for preschoolers, as it has just one simple sentence per page.
+The book is a perfect nonfiction book for preschoolers, as it has just one simple sentence per page.
 Be sure to check out other books in the Nature Upclose series, such as A Monarch Butterfly’s Life, A Pill Bug’s Life, and A House Spider’s Life.

 This is one of those counting books that has plastic images popping up through holes in the pages.
 Older preschoolers might be bored by it, but my Three couldn’t resist counting the ladybugs on every page as we counted down from 10 to 1.

-Yoo-Hoo, Ladybug!, by Mem Fox
+Mem Fox

 This is a simple book, but my Three loved it.
 On each page, read the words: “Yoo-hoo, Ladybug!
 Where are you?”
 Then find the bug in this seek-and-find book for preschoolers.
 We had fun with the searching game on each page – and the fun rhymes are a bonus.

-Ladybugs, by Gail Gibbons
+Gail Gibbons

 Gibbons’ books rarely disappoint, but they’re not for preschoolers with short attention spans.
 A lot of detail is packed into this book, which might make it a better choice for older preschoolers.
 My boys enjoyed learning about the different kinds of ladybugs, the ladybug life cycle, and how ladybugs defend themselves.
 It did get a little long for my Three.

-The Grouchy Ladybug, by Eric Carle
+Eric Carle

 The grouchy ladybug threatens everyone he comes across.
 “Hey, you, wanna fight?”
 But he backs down every time his adversary accepts his challenge.
 The ladybug approaches larger and larger creatures until he finally threatens a blue whale.
 I find this book long, tedious, and much too repetitive.
 But it’s so popular I felt I should include it.